dariomalchiodi/JAS-Tarquinia-classification/README.md

 `requirements.txt`.
 The same file can be used in order to create a pip virtual environment to be used for all experiments.

-Data, available upon request to the authors, should be placed in the `data` folder.

 The `experiments/JAS` folder contains all scripts and notebooks to be run to replicate experiments:
 - [`experiments-with-dim-reduction.py`](experiments/JAS/experiments-with-dim-reduction.py) trains all classifiers described in